jando16407/C-Notes/C++Notes/C++Note.md

 #### throw

 A function throws an exception when it detects a problem by using the *throw* keyword from inside the *try* block.
+It will tri to match thrown type against *catch* blocks until it finds a match

 ##### Syntax